Analysis and X-ray tomography: Introduction

 Hyperplanes in~$\R^n$ can also be parametrized by the closest point to the origin (with difficulties at the origin), just like one can do with lines in the plane.
 This is common in the analysis of the Radon transform.

 \begin{ex} Consider the characteristic function of a ball centered at the origin with unit radius.
+Three ways to describe lines were listed above.
+Using the first one (abstract lines), the X-ray transform of the characteristic function evaluated at a line~$\gamma$ is simply the length of the segment of~$\gamma$ that meets the ball.

-Find the X-ray transform using each of the ways listed above to describe the lines. \end{ex}
+Find the X-ray transform using the other two ways listed above to describe the lines.
+Now you should get explicit formulas instead of abstract descriptions. \end{ex}

 \begin{ex} Let us use the second parametrization given above, characterizing lines as $x+v\R$.
 The X-ray transform of a certain function $f\colon\R^n\to\R$ is